jbrendel/ansible_cluster_setup/README.md

     The values for those variables will be given to you when you create an Amazon EC2 account.

+For DigitalOcean:
+    You will have to have the ID of your SSH key, the ID of the image and the ID of the size and region.
+Most of those things can only be had from their API.
+See their documentation.

+    You will also need your client ID and API key.
+Those can be seen or created on their web site.

 Modifications for your own projects